kplai2020/application/README.md

 ## Quick Start:

-The following 4 Notebooks aim to give an overview on general used cases and each presentation is a standalone little project with its specific objective.
-Do go into specific folders for more Deep Learning models and specific areas (e.g. Computer Vision, Natural Language Processing, Audio). :
+The following 4 Notebooks aim to give an overview on general used cases and each presentation is a standalone little project with its objective.
+Do go into folders for more Deep Learning models and specific areas (e.g. Computer Vision, Natural Language Processing, Audio). :

 1. [Cifar-10 Image Classification via CNN](https://github.com/kplai2020/application/blob/main/image_cnn/image_cnn.ipynb)
 2. [IMDB Sentiment Classification via LSTM (Hyperparameters Tuning)](https://github.com/kplai2020/application/blob/main/nlp_lstm.ipynb)